-You wake up groggy, head pounding and vision blurry.
-Your shift starts in less than an hour, and your body is telling you it’s time to call in sick.
+You wake up groggy.
+Your head is pounding.
+Your vision's blurry.
+Unfortunately, your shift starts in less than an hour, and your body is telling you: It’s time to call in sick.

 Sick days aren’t just for emergencies; they’re part of working responsibly, especially when symptoms affect your performance, safety, or your team’s well-being.